-Did you get your SDL Tridion implementation right for the content authors?
+Did you get your Tridion implementation right for the content authors?

 When I questioned content authors – what do you think about using a WYSIWYG type editor or Experience Manager for inline editing of the pages and content or even creating new pages and content – the reaction was mixed – some were excited as they might never have heard about Experience Manager of Inline Editing in Tridion and some were not as they might have their rough experience with earlier version of inline editing tool in Tridion – SiteEdit – mostly on the performance side.
 However, most responses were like – “we have XPM but never seen it working” or “we are not using it”.

-So, the question – Is your current SDL Tridion implementation efficient for the content author?
+So, the question – Is your current Tridion implementation efficient for the content author?